superwall/Superwall-iOS/Example/README.md

   <img src="https://i.imgur.com/iEL4qQs.png" alt="Implicitly triggering a paywall" width="220px" />
 </p>

-When the counter reaches 3, it will track an event.
-This will implicitly trigger a paywall, which happens to be the same paywall as before.
+Tap on increment 3 times.
+When the counter reaches 3, it will track an event, which will implicitly trigger a paywall.

 ## Purchasing a subscription